angular/material-start/README.md

 ### Step #8:

-Here you will fix any ARIA warnings that Angular Material may display in the Dev console.
+Here you will fix any ARIA warnings that AngularJS Material may display in the Dev console.

 * Insert `aria-label` attributes for `<md-button>` components that do not have labels.